streamr-dev/core-api/README.md

 ### Service dependencies

 Additional services are required to run this web application.
-The easiest way to get them running (for development purposes) is to use the [streamr-docker-dev](https://github.com/streamr-dev/streamr-docker-dev) tool we provide.
+The easiest way to get them up and running (for development purposes) is to use the [streamr-docker-dev](https://github.com/streamr-dev/streamr-docker-dev) tool we provide.

 - MySQL
 - Kafka